humanwhocodes/humanwhocodes.com/src/pages/_posts/2008-12-04-javascript-block-level-variables.md

 This code creates an object literal with two properties, `foo` and `bar` and passes that into the `with` statement.
 Doing so creates two variables inside of the statement, `foo` and `bar`, which correspond to the properties on the object literal.
 These variables are destroyed when the `with` block is finished executing.
 Since the object literal itself is never stored in a variable, it is destroyed once the `with` block finishes executing as well, so there is no longer any way to access any of this information.

-I&#8217;m not sure that this is practical for use repeatedly, as adding another scope also incurs a performance hit for variable lookup, but it&#8217;s an interesting use of an underappreciated part of the language.
+I'm not sure that this is practical for use repeatedly, as adding another scope also incurs a performance hit for variable lookup, but it's an interesting use of an underappreciated part of the language.